 A stress policy is a statement explaining not only an employer’s attitude to stress (whether resulting from acts inside or outside the workplace) but also setting out the action you as an employer are taking to protect the mental well-being of your staff, to prevent stress and mental health problems at work and explain how the company will deal with the problems that may arise.

 An effective anti-stress policy should provide:

-- Advice on the measures it takes to monitor and, where necessary, eradicate the effects of stress at work.
+- Advice on the measures the company takes to monitor and, where necessary, eradicate the effects of stress at work.
 This may take the form of: including stress in risk assessments and explaining the role and expectations of managers and supervisors.
 For a policy to be effective, managers need to be trained to assess and manage the risks of stress on an ongoing basis.
 Employers need to be clear about what they require managers to do and how they will be enabled to do it.

 - Clear and open channels of communication and effective methods of investigating reported workplace incidents or behaviour giving rise to stress.

 - Internal and external sources of support for employees suffering from stress.
 Internally, these may include provision of training and workshops on work/life balance and the avoidance of stress, facilitating mutual support groups (encouraging staff to informally support each other) as well as providing support for managers through human resources.
 Externally, employers may instruct medical specialists and provide employee assistance programmes (EAPs), telephone helplines and advice clinics.

 - Reasonable adjustments to job roles and/or working conditions to accommodate disabled employees or reduce causes of stress, where possible and necessary.